Olatubosun/rocksdb.docs/RocksDB-Options-File.md

 If the return value indicates OK status, we can proceed and use the loaded set of options to open the target RocksDB database:

     s = DB::Open(loaded_db_opt, kDBPath, loaded_cf_descs, &handles, &db);

+## Ignoring unknown options
+In cases where an options file of a newer version is used with an older RocksDB version (say, when downgrading due to a bug), the older RocksDB version might not know about some newer options. `ignore_unknown_options` flag can be used to handle such cases. `ignore_unknown_options` has been added as an argument to `LoadLatestOptions`, `LoadOptionsFromFile`, `CheckOptionsCompatibility`, `GetDBOptionsFromMap`, `GetColumnFamilyOptionsFromMap`, `GetBlockBasedTableOptionsFromMap` and `GetPlainTableOptionsFromMap`.
+By default it is set to `false`.

 # RocksDB Options File Format
 RocksDB options file is a text file that follows the [INI file format](https://en.wikipedia.org/wiki/INI_file).
 Each RocksDB options file has one version section, one DBOptions section, and one CFOptions and TableOptions section for each column family.
 Below is an example RocksDB options file.
 A complete example can be found in [examples/rocksdb_option_file_example.ini](https://github.com/facebook/rocksdb/blob/master/examples/rocksdb_option_file_example.ini):